Casualtek/Ransomchats/README.md

 You have copies of negotiations?
 You're more than welcome to contibute.
 You can find some parsers ready to use to help you with that.
-Or you can send me an e-mail: **valery@proton.me**
+Or you can send me an e-mail: **valery@proton.me** If you want to contribute ransom chats yourself, note than none will published without your clear agreement to their parsing and redaction.

 Thanks **[@thomfredev](https://twitter.com/thomfredev)** for the [reading app](https://github.com/thomfre/ransomchats-viewer) that's running here : **[ransomch.at](https://ransomch.at/)**
 (thanks as well for the help getting it built properly)